Marketing and Fundraising Internship in Ghana

 Meals

 As you will be staying in a self-catering apartment, you will need to budget and plan time to do your own grocery shopping and cooking.
 Each apartment is equipped with a fully-functioning kitchen including a fridge/freezer, stove, microwave, and basic cooking utensils.
-There are also plenty of restaurant choices around Accra to eat out at.
+There are also plenty of restaurant choices around Accra to eat out at and sample the local cuisine.

 Location details